Go to content

 Norwich Pharmacal Orders (NPOs)

-In the BVI it is not compulsory to make publically available all company records, such as minutes of meetings and the decisions behind the minutes.
+In the BVI it is not compulsory to make publicly available all company records, such as minutes of meetings and the decisions behind the minutes.
 However, they are kept by a “registered agent” located on the island.
 Sometimes companies do make these records available and for a small fee we can check the record.
 Alternatively, if there has been wrongdoing, the BVI Courts have a powerful weapon in being able to compel the registered agents (and other entities such as banks and internet service providers) to release information to your client identifying wrongdoers, proving wrongdoing or identifying assets for enforcement.
 NPOs can be accompanied by “seal and gag” orders meaning that if successful, the registered agent cannot tell its client that such an order has been made.

 Interim remedies